Demolition of monuments to Alexander Pushkin in Ukraine: Russian Empire

+Modern period

-Prior to 2022 Pushkin was the third most common historical figure represented in Ukraine's streetscapes.
-In 2021 thousands of toponymic objects in Ukraine were named after him.
-In Poltava Oblast alone, as of February 24, 2022, 120 toponymic objects were named after Pushkin.
+Prior to 2022, Pushkin was the third most common historical figure represented in Ukraine's streetscapes.
+By 2021, thousands of toponymic objects in Ukraine were named after him.
+In Poltava Oblast alone, as of 24 February 2022, 120 toponymic objects were named after Pushkin.

-Ukrainian researcher Volodymyr Yermolenko claimed that Russian literature has been a "vehicle of the country’s imperial project and nationalist world-view," giving as examples Pushkin, Lermontov and Gogol.
-He mentioned Pushkin's poem Poltava, which recounts the revolt of Ukrainian Cossack hetman Ivan Mazepa against Tsar Peter the Great during the Swedish invasion of Russia and portrays Mazepa – who had sided with the invading Swedes – as a lecherous traitor.
 Following the Russian invasion of Ukraine in February 2022, Pushkin's situation turned out to be quite similar to the destruction of monuments to Lenin known as Leninopad.
 The phenomenon was dubbed "Pushkinopad" (Пушкінопад) by Ukrainians, a pun literally translated as "Pushkinfall", with the coinage of "-пад" being akin to English words suffixed with "fall" as in "waterfall", "snowfall", etc.

-A bronze bust of Pushkin was removed from Glory Square (Ploshсha Slavy) in Kyiv.
+A bronze bust of Pushkin was removed from Glory Square (Pioshcha Slavy) in Kyiv.
 Erected in 1899, it was the oldest monument to Pushkin in the city.
+Written on the statute is "За Бука" or for Buk, a Russian missile believed to have shot down Malaysia Airlines Flight 17 in Ukraine.

 The first event that became widely known was the dismantling of the monument to Pushkin in Mukachevo on April 7, 2022.
 Monuments to the Russian poet were dismantled in Uzhhorod and Ternopil on April 9.
-Serhiy Nadal, mayor of Ternopil from the far-right Svoboda party, commented:

-The crimes of Russians against the Ukrainian people: murder, torture of people, rape of women and children, destruction of Ukrainian cities have crossed out the entire culture of the Russian people.
-There is no explanation for these crimes.
-They leave us no choice.
-Everything Russian must be dismantled.
-Including the monument to the Russian writer.